karayabin/universe-snapshot/universe/Ling/Light_HtmlPageCopilot/doc/api/Ling/Light_HtmlPageCopilot.md

     - HtmlPageCopilot::addBodyTagClass &ndash; Adds a css class (or space separated css classes) to the body tag.
     - HtmlPageCopilot::setBodyTagAttribute &ndash; Sets a body tag attribute.
     - HtmlPageCopilot::getBodyTagAttributes &ndash; Returns the array of all body tag attributes, including the class attribute (if set).
+    - HtmlPageCopilot::getModals &ndash; Returns the modals of this instance.
+    - HtmlPageCopilot::addModal &ndash; Adds a modal to this instance.

 Dependencies